MGovier/WebMark/README.md

 Final year project for BSc Computer Science by Merlin Govier (UP663652) at the University of Portsmouth.

 Based on requirements learned through meeting experienced lecturers and analyzing current tools.

+## User Guide
+This details the steps to use the application as an end-user.

 ## Installation